leesh22/es6-gulp-webpack-front-end-boilerplate/README.md

-# es6, Gulp, Webpack Boilerplate
+# ES6, Webpack 4 - Boilerplate
-## Best for spike work and experimenting
+## Best for spike work and experimenting (Enviroment support coming soon)

 Got a bit sick of doing this over and over again or spending time looking for other boileplates online.
 Feel free to use.

 -------------------------